MicrosoftDocs/dynamics365smb-docs/financials/admin-migrate-customer-data.md

 > [!IMPORTANT]
 >  If the **Include Field** check box is selected by default, that field is part of the primary key.
 The selection should not be cleared, or errors will be introduced and the record cannot be imported.

-> [!IMPORTANT]
+>
 >  If you include a field that has a relationship with another table, the **Validate Field** check box is automatically selected.
 Validation can result in the update of other fields in this and other tables and is executed in the order of the field number.

 A new migration table is created.

 ## To export data migration files
-When you have determined the tables for which you want to transfer customer data, you export the files.
+When you have determined the tables that you want to transfer customer data to, you export the files.

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Configuration Packages**, and then choose the related link.
 2. Select and open the package that you want to use for export.